 - 1/2 tsp. cinnamon optional

-- Cook the 2 ingredients together for about 4 minutes, or until the consistency is where if you put the honey on a spatula it doesn't immediately drip off.
+- Cook the honey for about 4 minutes, or until the consistency is where if you put the honey on a spatula it doesn't immediately drip off.
 You can also use the cold water method.
 (Have a cup of cold water sitting next to you and drop in a little bit of honey in the cup.
 Once it reaches a small ball consistency that is pliable in between your fingers, you can add the nuts.

 - The honey should then start turning a nice golden brown color, that is when you add the nuts, seeds, and cinnamon.
 Cook for an additional 2-3 minutes, stirring constantly.